Ullrions/Ullrions/README.md

-# Hello! 👋 I'm an aspiring developer Ullri.
+# Hello! 👋 I'm an aspiring developer.

 Here you'll find all the projects I'm creating for various purposes.